 On May 22, in Dallas, Texas, a woman named Faith Rodgers filed a lawsuit that claimed Kelly purposely gave her a sexually transmitted disease.
 She said the singer “willfully, deliberately and maliciously” infected her with herpes and that he “mentally, physically and verbally” abused her.
 She dated him for a year, said she was forced to call him “daddy,” that he introduced her to one of five women he was “raising” and said he filmed non-consensual sex.

-Hopefully, the girls and women who were reportedly assaulted by R. Kelly will one day get justice.
+Hopefully, the girls and women who were reportedly assaulted by R. Kelly will receive justice.